poopi67/plexDong/README.md

 ## ⚠ NOTICE ⚠

 This is intended as a joke, please do not take it seriously.

+This is intended for personal use only, so it is not very secure and may result in your database being exposed if left unattended.
+In the future, I will implement more security measures (if I feel like it).

 ## Installation
 - You must have a webserver running to make this work, I used Apache.